 The Maxxis Assegai is our new Top Pick for Gravity Riders Award winner.
 This is not a tire for weight conscious riders or those who earn all of their descents by pedaling, this is a downhill crushing machine.
 If you let gravity do the work and you're looking for a tire with outstanding cornering capabilities and seemingly endless pedaling and braking traction, you'll want to give the Assegai a try.
 Mount 'em front and rear on you long travel rig for an unbeatable combination for smashing downhill.

 The Assegai is currently offered in both 27.5" and 29" wheel sizes in a 2.5" width.
-Unlike most of the other tires in Maxxis' lineup, the Assegai only comes in 3C MAXX GRIP and with a dual-ply DH casing.
+It is also available in EXO and EXO+ plus casings and 3C MAXX TERRA, 3C MAXX GRIP, and Dual rubber compounds.

 — Jeremy Benson